Hines DVM PhD

 attitude.
 Synthetic facial pheromone is sold under the trade name

 Feliway.
-It is marketed to discourage urine spraying but it is quite
+It is marketed to discourage urine spraying but might be

-useful in managing aggression.
+useful in managing aggression as well.
 Be careful not to spray it on the

 cat because the product contains alcohol.
 Instead, spray it on a